 - 1. Students will adjust and repair consumer and commercial equipment as an entry-level service shop technician. - 2.
 Students will test and troubleshoot equipment and system. - 3.
 Students will service and repair installed systems. - 4.
 Students will communicate in the proper technical terminology of the industry. - 5.
 Students will express and implement all safety rules and procedures across the full scope of their field.

-In addition to these program-specific outcomes, the following general outcomes should apply:
+In addition to these program-specific outcomes, students will have demonstrated a proficiency in the following general outcomes:

 - 6. Applications of Math and the Natural Sciences appropriate to degree or field of study. - 7.
 Composition and Oral Communication.